 \section{Conclusions}

-We have extended the conventional shapelet analysis for galaxy images into the {\it Wigner Function Shapelets} (WFS).
+We have extended the conventional shapelet analysis for astronomical images into the {\it Wigner function shapelets} (WFSs).
 The WFS decomposes the Wigner function of the galaxy image directly in the four-dimensional phase space, making the quantum information theory in image processing available.
 After sorting a useful extraction of the topological information of images via Hopf fibration of the phase space, we have found a useful observable $\mathcal{W}_{k\ell} (Q_0,Q_2)$ with the two rotational-invariant phase-space variables $(Q_0,Q_2)$.
 We have computed the linear response to the weak gravitational lensing.
 In addition, we have found a probe for any parity-violating signature in the ensemble average of a pair product of the Wigner function of the two galaxy images.
-This paper is written to provide a baseline formalism of WFS.
+This paper was written to provide a baseline formalism of the WFS.
 We will validate our methodology in practical image analysis, looking into image simulations as well as real-data processing.

-In astronomy, analyses of shapes of astronomical objects serve to provide physical information about astronomical systems since the pioneering observations carried out over the centuries by \cite{Galilei1989, Huygens1659, Cassini1675, Herschel1912, Hubble1926, Hubble1936, Zwicky1957, deVaucouleurs1959}.
-In the modern context, the range of studies has expanded to galaxy morphology \cite{SteinmetzNavarro2002,Conselice2014, Buta2010, Lintott2008, Iyer2024}, structure formation \cite{Bag2021}, as well as testing fundamental physics of gravity \cite{EHT2019L1}, The higher resolution astronomical images can be obtained in many astronomical observations, cf. the Event Horizon Telescope \cite{EHT2019L1}, the more attention to developing shape analysis e.g. machine learning. \cite{BartelmannSchneider2001,Kilbinger2015}, while parity-violating effects can rotate polarization or induce cosmic birefringence \cite{LueWangKamionkowski1999,MinamiKomatsu2020}.
-These science targets motivate estimators that are robust to intrinsic morphology, anisotropic point-spread functions (PSFs), masking, and source blending.
-To this end, we aim to establish the WFS as a novel way of image analyses ahead of the future, during which some of the fundamental questions in astrophysics and cosmology may be solved.
+In astronomy, analyses of shapes of astronomical objects serve to provide physical information about astronomical systems since the pioneering observations carried out over the centuries \cite{Galilei1989, Huygens1659, Cassini1675, Herschel1912, Hubble1926, Hubble1936, Zwicky1957, deVaucouleurs1959}.
+In the modern context, the range of studies has expanded to galaxy morphology \cite{SteinmetzNavarro2002,Conselice2014, Buta2010, Lintott2008, Iyer2024}, structure formation \cite{Bag2021}, as well as testing fundamental physics of gravity \cite{EHT2019L1}, The higher-resolution astronomical images can be obtained from many astronomical observations, cf. the Event Horizon Telescope \cite{EHT2019L1}, with more attention to developing shape analysis, e.g., machine learning. \cite{BartelmannSchneider2001,Kilbinger2015}, while parity-violating effects can rotate polarization or induce cosmic birefringence \cite{LueWangKamionkowski1999,MinamiKomatsu2020}.
+These science targets motivate estimators that are robust to intrinsic morphology, anisotropic PSFs, masking, and source blending.
+To this end, we aim to establish the WFS as a novel method of image analyses ahead of the future research, during which some of the fundamental questions in astrophysics and cosmology may be solved.